maxchen32/fidt/README_en.md

 ---------------------

+### FIDT newsgroup will celebrate its first anniversary on September 13, 2021

 Tic-Tac-Toe
 -----------
 Tic-tac-toe, well known to people, is a zero-sum board game with simple rules.
 Tic-tac-toe usually has two types of pieces: `O` and `X`.
 The two sides of the game play these two kinds of pieces between the square inches to show their skills.